 Upcoming Job Fairs

-- 4 November 2022: Careers Fair at Kirkby Leisure Centre, Hodgkinson Road, Kirkby in Ashfield, Nottingham, NG17 7DJ
+- 6 October 2023: Ashfield Careers Fair, Kirkby Leisure Centre, Kirkby in Ashfield, Nottinghamshire, NG17 7DJ

 Help with redundancies